 UV Light and Aging Skin

-The sun’s rays can take a toll on the skin’s health – ranging from sunburns to serious medical conditions, including skin cancer.
+The sun’s rays can take a toll on the skin’s health, ranging from sunburns to serious medical conditions, including skin cancer.
 When the sun prematurely ages the skin, it is often referred to as photoaging, sun damage or solar damage.
-This type of impact on the skin occurs when ultraviolet light, or UV light, hits unprotected skin and causes cellular skin changes.
+Sun damage occurs when ultraviolet (UV) light hits unprotected skin and causes cellular skin changes.

 UV light is part of the sun’s natural energy.
-UV light has shorter wavelengths than visible light, so human eyes cannot see UV light, but the skin can feel it.
+UV light has a shorter wavelength than visible light, so human eyes cannot detect UV light, but the skin can feel it.
 Two types of UV light are proven to contribute to the risk of skin cancer:

-Ultraviolet B (UVB) has a shorter wavelength and is connected with skin burning or sunburns.
+- Ultraviolet B (UVB) has a shorter wavelength and is connected with skin staining or sunburns.

 While these types of UV light differ in how they affect human skin, they both can do harm.
 UV light damaging the skin cells can lead to skin cancer and premature aging.
-UV light can also cause damage to the eyes, such as cataracts and eyelid cancer.
+UV light can also damage the eyes, causing conditions like cataracts and eyelid cancer.

-Because sun damage happens in the skin’s deepest layers, known as the dermis, it can take years before the damage is visible.
+Because sun damage happens in the skin’s deepest layers, known as the dermis, it can take years before the damage is visible as a mole or blemish.
+Whether a blemish is a sunspot or skin cancer, only a dermatologist can determine.

 Safe Ways to Spend Time Outdoors

-At any age, making time in the sun safer is important.
+Making time for sun safety is important no matter your age.
 Once the science of UV light and the risks of sun exposure are understood, it is much easier to take steps to enjoy time outdoors safely!
 Here are some tips for seniors and caregivers to have the best, safest summer ever:

 Dress to protect your skin.

-Seniors have more fragile skin, so protecting it from UV light is important.
+Seniors have more fragile skin than younger people, so wearing sun-protective clothing is a must.
 Wear long sleeves that cover arms and pants that cover legs.
-Add a wide-brim hat to protect the face, and it’s time for fun in the sun!
+Add a wide-brimmed sun-protection hat for the face, and you have the perfect outfit for sun safety!

-Even if it is cloudy, the sun can still damage the skin.
+Even on a cloudy day, the sun can still damage the skin.
 Wear sunscreen outside every time, even if the time outdoors is brief.
-Most experts suggest using a sunscreen with a sun protectant factor, or SPF, of 30 or higher.
+Most experts suggest using a sunscreen with a sun protectant factor (SPF) of 30 or higher.
 It is also important to reapply sunscreen throughout the day to maximize benefits.

 Drink plenty of water.